prani354/prani354/README.md

 - Explored thermal imaging patterns for improved accuracy.

 ### 🔹 [Agriculture Monitoring System using GSM Module]
--This system monitors soil moisture, temperature, and humidity using sensors to provide real-time data.
-It sends SMS alerts to farmers for timely actions to optimize crop growth and water usage.
+- This system monitors soil moisture, temperature, and humidity using sensors to provide real-time data.
+It sends SMS alerts to farmers for timely actions to
-- ## Tech used: Python , GSM , Moisture and Temperature sensors
+- Tech used: Python , GSM , Moisture and Temperature sensors

 ### 🔹 [Portfolio Website](https://github.com/prani354/portfolio)
 - Personal portfolio built using HTML, CSS, and JavaScript.